 A network diagram is a schematic that shows all the tasks in a project, who is responsible for them and the flow of work that is necessary to complete them.
 In other words, they help visualize the project schedule.
-Like the PERT chart, it is also made up of arrows and nodes that show the course of tasks through the life cycle of a project.
+Like the PERT chart, it’s also made up of arrows and nodes that show the course of tasks through the life cycle of a project.
 It can be used to track progress and scope once a project has been executed.

-Gantt Chart vs. Network Diagram
+Network Diagram Example

 Network diagrams, on the other hand, are great for planning.
 They help to identify all the tasks you’ll need to complete your project.
 This includes finding those critical tasks and identifying float.
 This all works to make ordering materials and equipment easier, which assists in your financials.

-Online Gantt Charts from ProjectManager.com
+Online Gantt Charts from ProjectManager

 Dependencies Made Easy

 For one, our Gantt charts are not merely for scheduling timelines, though they do have a bar chart that lists all the project tasks and their durations.
-Using online Gantt charts allow you link to dependencies, which is one of the main draws of PERT charts and network diagrams.
+Using online Gantt charts allows you to link to dependencies, which is one of the main draws of PERT charts and network diagrams.
 Just pull a task to the task that it is dependent on, and a dotted line appears between them.
 This lets you better manage your schedule while their executed, so teams aren’t blocked and you can avoid bottlenecks.